-Diversity initiatives are rarely the number one concern of businesses, and LinkedIn’s 2015 Global Recruiting Trends report demonstrates this perfectly.
-In fact, only 9% of small companies prioritize diversity recruiting.
-Large companies fare slightly better with 15% of them making diversity a priority.
+Diversity hiring initiatives are rarely the number one concern of businesses, and LinkedIn’s 2015 Global Recruiting Trends report demonstrates this perfectly.
+In fact, only 9% of small companies prioritize diversity hiring.
+Large companies fare slightly better with 15% of them making diversity hiring a priority.
 However, it’s also worth noting that diversity was not mentioned at all in LinkedIn’s 2016 Global Recruiting Trends report.

 Unfortunately, we’re still living in a world where under qualified men are 25% more likely to gain employment in STEM fields than similarly qualified women, and where white candidates are 50% more likely to be hired than black candidates across the entire job market.

 Here are some of the ways technology can improve diversity hiring:

 1. Make your hiring managers aware of any subconscious bias they might have

 While we might like to think we are acting in the most rational and logical manner, the truth of the matter is that many of us carry subconscious biases.
 These are often a product of the environment in which we live, and remaining unaware is what enables lack of diversity hiring in the work place.